 Step 2: Take the FE Exam

-The Fundamentals of Engineering (FE) exam can be taken during the student's senior year in college or after graduating from an accredited degree program.
+During the senior year of college, prospective engineers may take the Fundamentals of Engineering exam, also called the FE exam.
 The NCEES and NSPE offer online study materials to help students prepare for the 180-question test.
 The test is given twice a year, once in spring and once in the fall.
 Candidates have eight hours to complete the multiple-choice exam.

 Scores are usually released in 8-10 weeks after completing the exam.
 After passing the exam, aspiring engineers are given a classification as an engineer-in-training (EIT) or an engineer intern (EI).